Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

-With attention gates integrated in DispNet, we modify the photometric loss in (\ref{eq:full}) accordingly, with attention coefficient $\alpha$ for pixel $p$ used instead of explainability value $E(p)$.
+With attention gates integrated into DispNet, we modify the photometric loss in (\ref{eq:full}) accordingly, with attention coefficient $\alpha$ for pixel $p$ used instead of explainability value $E(p)$.
 Figure~\ref{fig:att_coef} in Section~\ref{sec:evaluation} visualizes the attention coefficients for three example images.
 It shows that the system pays less attention to moving objects, as well as to 2D edges and boundaries of regions with discontinuous depth values sensitive to the erroneous depth estimation.